kamran-py/financialfirms-10k-access/README.md

 ## Current Baseline Result

-The results are not just statistically insignificant; the long-horizon estimates are underpowered enough that they do not say much.
-The 3-year confidence interval is `[-0.193, 0.274]` and the 5-year confidence interval is `[-0.541, 0.923]`, leaving room for economically large positive or negative associations.
-The project should therefore be read as a careful text-measure and pilot-return pipeline, not as a strong null result.
+The results are statistically insignificant, and the long-horizon estimates are underpowered enough that they do not say much.
+The 3-year confidence interval is [-0.193, 0.274] and the 5-year confidence interval is [-0.541, 0.923], leaving room for economically large positive or negative associations.
+The project should therefore be read as a careful text-measure and pilot-return pipeline, rather than as a strong null result.

 In this pilot sample and baseline specification, we do not find informative evidence that validated access-oriented disclosure language predicts benchmark-adjusted returns.
 The 1-year result is the most interpretable and suggests no large short-run association under the pilot design, but the 3-year and 5-year estimates are too imprecise for strong conclusions.